mlibrary/about-heb/src/content/librarians.md

 templateKey: librarians-page
 title: Information for Librarians
 ---
 If you are a library interested in subscribing to ACLS HEB, please contact LYRASIS at [aclsheb@lyrasis.org](mailto:aclsheb@lyrasis.org).

-Three distinctive features with icons:

-* Access: We offer individual subscriptions to ACLS society members at the discounted price of $25/year.
-This is especially helpful for your members who are not affiliated with an academic library system (e.g. independent scholars, contingent faculty, etc.).Learn more about individual access.
-* Exposure: ACLS HEB can host and highlight outstanding titles in your discipline.
-We are especially eager to include materials that have not been digitized or are otherwise difficult to access.
-Learn more about the curation process here. [[link to this description](https://docs.google.com/document/d/1xpKKuMI3oVsgG9WgubKVvNwynUoeEAcRlGwi6ikWGKg/edit?usp=sharing)]
-* Innovative Partnerships: We depend upon communication with learned societies to foster innovation in academic publishing and get the most out of our [Fulcrum platform](https://fulcrum.org/).
+Distinctive Features (with icons)

-Curated by scholars / Affordable pricing / Unique, out-of-print titles
+Curated by Scholars

-Prestigious Collection

-ACLS HEB includes foundational backlist titles in the humanities and social sciences, with 150-200 titles added annually.

-Collaborative

-Michigan Publishing partners with libraries to ensure that ACLS HEB is both competitve and appealing in scope, pricing, and licensing.

-Enriched User Experience

-The Fulcrum platform provides the user with the best possible reading experience, including an easy-to-navigate accessible e-reader with PDF downloads.
+Affordable Pricing

+Unique, Out-of-Print Titles

 Pricing Chart